 Shaya Robinson serves as an advocate for the underrepresented in a variety of ways.
 As an artist, she’s performed for a wide variety of charity events and she won an ACE (Arts Culture Education) award for fostering and maintaining a safe space for artists of all ages to weave social justice ideas and the arts to shine light on and uplift the most underserved communities.
 As an advocate for the arts, she runs a poetry and arts space called S.P.E.A.K Cafe (Song Poetry Expressions Art Knowledge) that focuses on social and political issues.
 Shaya is currently on the board for Urbana's Independent Media Center and 40North.
 She hopes to leave a legacy that shows her love for local raw art and the need for political and social change merging and making a difference.

-20th Anniversary Panel: "Independent Media: Where we've come from and why we need it more than ever!" with panelists Sarah Lazare, Tanya Parker, and Sascha Meinrath and Danielle Chynoweth (Moderator).
-Listen to the archive of this conversation on our facebook page.
+"Independent Media: Where we've come from and why we need it more than ever!" with panelists Sarah Lazare, Tanya Parker, and Sascha Meinrath and Danielle Chynoweth (as Moderator).

 Listen to the archived audio from this conversation.
 Watch the archived video recording